Budgeting Tips for Students — Living on Limited Income Without Crashing

 Most student financial aid (federal grants, scholarships, parent contributions) arrives in one or two payments per academic year.
 The first instinct is to treat the disbursement day as a windfall — buying things, paying for trips, restocking everything at once.
 The result is a flush first month and a tight final month before the next disbursement.

-This is essentially the variable-income adaptation of zero-based budgeting, with the added wrinkle that the "income period" is the whole term rather than a single month.
+That's essentially the variable-income adaptation of zero-based budgeting, with the added wrinkle that the "income period" is the whole term rather than a single month.

 Tip 2 — separate "now" money from "later" money